gabstopper/smc-python/smc/docs/source/getting_started.rst

    smc.api.web.login('http://1.1.1.1:8082', 'EiGpKD4QxlLJ25dbBEp20001', api_version='5.10')

-Once the session has been successfully obtained, all commands will re-use the same session therefore there is no reason to re-authenticate a new session.
+Once the session has been successfully obtained, there is no reason to re-authenticate a new session unless `logout` has been called.

-.. note:: If you have a longer running application where the session may time out due to long delays between calls, the smc-python API will re-authenticate the session automatically as long as a previous session was already obtained and stored in the session cache.
+.. note:: If you have a longer running application where the session may time out due to long delays
+		  between calls, the smc-python API will re-authenticate the session automatically as long as a previous session was already obtained and stored in the session cache.

 Creating elements
 -----------------